adeel-ahmad-awan/SymbolTracker/README.md

 - An email will be sent with the processed data (email service configuration required).
 - Use the provided command `app:sync-company-symbol` to sync the company symbols at any time.

+## Testing

+The project includes a suite of automated tests to ensure its functionality.
+To run the tests, follow these steps:

+1. Make sure the project dependencies are installed:
+2. Run the tests using the following command:
+`symfony php bin/phpunit`

+The tests will be executed, and the results will be displayed in the terminal.